rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 The quirkiness seems to be related to type inference working inconsistently and failing to widen the types if a string literal type is involved (next section discussed it).

-The narrative ran away from me again, but the point should be somewhat clear:  Generics provide only limited type safety in TS.
+The narrative ran away from me, but the point should be somewhat clear:  Generics provide only limited type safety in TS.
 E.g. enhanced safety semantics around `===` does not transfer to a DIY safety that a library solution could expose.